hustf/MechGlueDiffEqBase.jl/README.md

 This package also uses and reexports 'ArrayPartition' from [RecursiveArrayTools](https://github.com/SciML/RecursiveArrayTools.jl), which enables type-stable solution of equations with mixed units.
 It pre-compiles it with use of mixed unit vectors.

+An example of inferrable, mixed units calculations with debugging is included in `test/test_5.jl`.

 Note: The way error tolerances are defined is initially confusing, but good to know: